 I had to return to surgery, have the wound re-opened and cleaned out.

-This time, I insisted that my husband, David, accompany me into the surgical room.
-Surprisingly, the doctor agreed.
+The time, I insisted that my husband, David, accompany me into the surgical room.
 David stood his ground with the doctor until ALL MY QUESTIONS WERE ANSWERED to my satisfaction.

 At one point, the doctor asked if my husband was threatening him, because David blocked his exit to the door until all my questions were answered.

-Your doctor’s visit will usually not go to this extreme.
-(Let’s hope not!)
-I’ve only shared my experience here, so you know how far you may need to go to avoid a fatality.
-If we didn’t catch it in time, I could have died!
+Your doctor's visit will usually not go to this extreme.
+(Let's hope not!)
+I've only shared my experience here, so you know how far you need to sometimes reach to avoid a fatality.
+If we didn't catch it in time, I could have died!

 In Part III of TALK with your Doctor! we'll address the Internet and how good it is in helping you understand more about an illness, disease, and treatment options.